Origins and Purpose

 By 2014, CoinFest was growing in popularity, and that year it took a new direction: CoinFest spread across Canada and now internationally, exemplifying the border-defying and decentralized nature of crypto.
 Vancouver lead the way again by booking multiple venues simultaneously for a less centrally organized variety of exhibits, as Satoshi would have wanted.
 In 2015, CoinFest spread worldwide, and new ground was broken in Latin America and Europe.

-Now it is celebrated worldwide, with no real center of authority.
+Now it is celebrated worldwide, Vancouver having lost its throne, and there is no real center of authority.
 We hope you’ll join the fun!

 How it Works

 - Although anyone is welcome to join the movement, CoinFest requires a lot of coordination, so it’s imperative that organizers work together in good faith.
-All CoinFest events around the world are held on the same weekend, although you are not required to hold events both days.
+All CoinFest events around the world are held on the same week, often simultaneously, although you are not required to hold events on all days.
 Especially for events occurring in close proximity, we will attempt to organize them by theme, to avoid confusion for the exhibitors and guests.
 This is a friendly competition, and we encourage the sharing of publicity and sponsors.

 To Freedom and Beyond

-No matter how big it gets, the founder hopes to always maintain the fun and inclusive nature of CoinFest.
+No matter how big it gets, we hope to always maintain the fun and inclusive nature of CoinFest.
 As its spirit and vision become cemented, the founder hopes to further decentralize CoinFest, gradually reducing his role until his guidance becomes obsolete.
-CoinFest will inevitably turn into a decentralized autonomous organization, to which the founder will grant ownership of CoinFest.com, .org, .net, etc.; various organizers holding additional CoinFest domain names or other assets are expected to do the same.
+CoinFest will inevitably turn into a decentralized autonomous organization, a blockchain-based entity to which the founder will grant ownership of CoinFest.com, .org, .net, etc.; various organizers holding additional CoinFest domain names or other assets are expected to do the same.
 The authority of the lead organizer will be gradually eroded as the functionality of the CoinFest DAO improves, until CoinFest is left truly uncontrolled or owned by anyone.
 Representatives and important decisions will be decided by vote on the blockchain, and representatives’ admin powers can be revoked at any time.

 If you want to participate or have further questions, please join our online community.